Chart Color Schemes

 Kirkwood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Kirkwood, as evaluated at the latest Census, comprised 97.5% houses and 2.5% other dwellings.
-In comparison, Non-Metro Qld had 85.7% houses and 14.3% other dwellings.
-Home ownership in Kirkwood was 8.9%, with the remainder of dwellings either mortgaged (43.4%) or rented (47.7%).
-The median monthly mortgage repayment in Kirkwood was $1,777, compared to Non-Metro Qld's average of $1,600 and the national average of $1,863.
-The median weekly rent figure in Kirkwood was $350, while Non-Metro Qld recorded $275 and the national figure was $375.
+The dwelling structure in Kirkwood, as assessed at the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.7% houses and 14.3% other dwellings.
+The home ownership rate in Kirkwood was 8.9%, with the rest of dwellings either mortgaged (43.4%) or rented (47.7%).
+The median monthly mortgage repayment in the area was $1,777, higher than Non-Metro Qld's average of $1,600.
+The median weekly rent figure was recorded at $350, compared to Non-Metro Qld's $275.
+Nationally, Kirkwood's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing